cutie-shell/cutie-project/_pages/install.md

 * Devtools: Useful development tools for porters, not available in nightlies as they're embedded in the rootfs
 * Adaptation bundle: Device specific bundle (containing kernel, device-specific settings, etc)

-Currently, we provide adaptation bundles for Volla Phone and Google Pixel 3a.

 # Recovery-flashable zipfile: installation instructions